 There are a lot of prepackaged foods we buy that we can easily make with less waste.
-Now, I’m not saying that you have to start churning your own butter but spending a weekend a year to make jam for the year will save a lot of waste and money.
+Now, I’m not saying that you have to start churning your own butter, but spending a weekend to make a years’ worth of jam will save a lot of waste and money.
 Also, salad dressings, ketchup, and mustard are easy things to whip up.
 You can also get your kids involved on taco night by having them help make homemade tortillas.
 Getting back in the kitchen and cooking with our families has more than one benefit!
 Check out my article HERE for tips on cooking Zero Waste.

 Compost and Recycle

 Composting and recycling are key steps for those who do not have access to as many package-free food options.
 Compost your paper and cardboard and recycle your glass and metal to keep them out of the dump.
-If you don’t have a way to compost your food and paper, look for city drop off locations or pick up programs.
+City drop off locations or pick up programs are also options for composting.
 You can also see if a friend or family member will let you dump your organic waste into their compost – if they have one.

-As you can see, there are so many ways you can reduce your food packaging waste without having access to bulk.
+As you can see, there are so many ways to reduce food packaging waste without having access to bulk.
 In my opinion, some of the above options are better than buying out of the bulk bins, anyway.

 What are ways you reduce food packaging waste without access to bulk?